THE AMERICAN BOARD OF ADOLESCENT PSYCHIATRY

 Recertification Examination: Candidates who wish to recertify at the end of their initial or current certification period, in lieu of obtaining and submitting relevant Category I CME per the above paragraph, may opt instead to take an online recertification examination.
 There is no charge for this examination as it is considered part of the recertification fee payable at the time, just as the ABAP review of any relevant CME is considered part of the recertification fee.
 Note: Any candidate who fails to meet the CME requirements at the time they are required to recertify will automatically default to the recertification examination in order to be recertified.
 Any candidate who takes the recertification examination must achieve a passing score of 70% in order to be recertified.

 Annual CCA Fees: These annual fees have been eliminated effective 1-1-22.
-Any Diplomates who have made annual fee payments during their active certification period through 2022 will receive a credit against their next recertification fee.
-Those Diplomates with credit on account who desire other arrangements should contat the ABAP Executive Office via email or our contact page.
+Any Diplomates who have made annual fee payments during their active certification period through 2022 will receive a credit against their next recertification fee.if they submit proof of payment for fees paid for 2022 and afterwards at the time of recertification application.
+Those Diplomates with credit on account who desire other arrangements should contact the ABAP Executive Office via email or our contact page.

 ABAP may revoke the certification of Diplomates who do not meet all requirements for continued certification.
 ABAP reserves the right and responsibility to alter these requirements with adequate notice.